 The Boston Film Festival presents awards for the following categories:

-Best Film, Best Documentary, Best Short, Best Film, Best Screenplay, Best Actor, Best Actress, Best Director, Best Cinematography, Best Editing, Best Ensemble, Audience Favorite, and the Mass Impact for a film that illuminates social issues and the EcoFilm for a film that advances environmental health.
+Best Film, Best Documentary, Best Short, Best Screenplay, Best Actor, Best Actress, Best Director, Best Cinematography, Best Editing, Best Ensemble, Audience Favorite, and the Mass Impact for a film that illuminates social issues and the EcoFilm for a film that advances environmental health.
+Honors were added in 2022 for Best Short Performances and Best Director (short).

 Films already in Any VOD platform or For Sale on Amazon or any other company, location, etc. will not be accepted.